olvaffe/olv-notes/linux/config.md

     - select `Maintain a devtmpfs filesystem to mount at /dev` for systemd
     - select `Automount devtmpfs at /dev, after the kernel mounted the rootfs`
     - select `Firmware loader`
+      - select `Build named firmware blobs into the kernel binary` if built-in amdgpu
+        - to include amdgpu firmwares
       - select `Enable compressed firmware support`
   - select `Firmware Drivers`
     - select `Mark VGA/VBE/EFI FB as generic system framebuffer` if x86